-A version of this story aired on the Texas Standard, a public radio collaboration led by KUT, Austin, Texas.
+A version of this story also aired on the Texas Standard, a public radio collaboration led by KUT, Austin, Texas.

 NOTREES, Texas–Energy production in Texas is dominated by oil and gas — but the state also leads the United States in the production of wind power.
 Some energy analysts suggest that wind power’s success in the Lone Star state has now become its challenge.